kishorenekkalapudi/egghead-oauth-demo/outline.md

 ## 1. Get a client ID and Secret
+    - What's the main take-away of this lesson?

 1. Get a client ID and Secret from GitHub
 1. Keep your secret safe.
 It's the key to your data

 ## 2. Create a client app
+   - theres an argument to be made here that you could have this code set up 'before' the course starts.
+    - with that being said, it seems like **lessons main take-away** here is to define client-client and client server for the learner

 1. Set a web app with parcel
 1. Learn that an OAuth client has a client-client and a client-server